-• and from approved graduate courses in Biological Sciences, Computer Science, Mathematics, and/or Physics.
+and from approved graduate courses in Biological Sciences, Computer Science, Mathematics, and/or Physics.
 Chemistry, Thesis Option, M.S.
 (30 sem. hrs.)
 The Master of Science in Chemistry, Thesis Option, is a research-based degree.
 The program is designed to prepare students for a career in the chemical industry or for continued graduate study.
-Admission to the Program - 1.
-All general requirements for admission to the graduate school of Mississippi College must be met.
+Admission to the Program - All general requirements for admission to the graduate school of Mississippi College must be met.
 Ordinarily, applications will be invited and received prior to June 30 for admission in the fall semester.
 Students will be notified by mail concerning their admissions status. - 2.
 Minimum criteria.
 Applicants must have achieved a B.S. in chemistry at an accredited institution.
 The Graduate Record Examination (GRE) must have been taken not more than two years following the bachelor's degree or not more than five years prior to the entrance date into the program.
-GRE Requirement: A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required.
-The verbal and quantitative scores will not be combined.
-Departments may exercise discretion for students who score below this range. - 3.
+The Applicant shall have GRE scores of a least 150 on the Quantitative section and at least 146 on the verbal reasoning section. - 3.
 Provisional Admission.
 Applicants with a B.A. in chemistry, B.S./B.A. in biological sciences, physics, mathematics, computer sciences, environmental science or equivalent and 24 semester hours of chemistry may be considered for provisional admission.
 The graduate faculty will evaluate the undergraduate course transcripts of the prospective student and determine whether a need exists for additional upperdivision preparation course work in any area of evaluated deficiency.
 A background in mathematics and physics (minimum: 6 semester hours of calculus/analytic geometry, 6 semester hours physics) are required.
 Upon provisional admission, deficiencies must be completed within the first 18 months of entry into the program.
-Some courses taken to remediate deficiencies may not receive graduate credit. - 4.
-Transfer Credit.
+Some courses taken to remediate deficiencies may not receive graduate credit.
+4. Transfer Credit.
 Up to 6 semester hours of graduate course work in chemistry shall be allowed, but due to the thesis emphasis of the program, no research or thesis credit earned at another institution will be considered.
 Graduate credit at another accredited institution may offset deficiencies for purposes of provisional admission.
-Requirements of the Program 1.
+Requirements of the Program - 1.
 Thirty (30) semester hours of graduate credit must be completed.
-Of this, not less than fifteen (15) semester hours shall be 6500-level work.
-2. Students must complete six (6) semester hours of course work consisting of: CHE 6530 - Chemical Literature Credits, 3 sem. hrs.
+Of this, not less than fifteen (15) semester hours shall be 6500-level work. - 2.
+Students must complete six (6) semester hours of course work consisting of: CHE 6530 - Chemical Literature Credits, 3 sem. hrs.
 CHE 6510 - Chemical Instrumentation Credits, 3 sem. hrs.
 3. Choose three to nine (3-9) semester hours from:

 CHE 5402 - Advanced Organic Chemistry Credits, 4 sem. hrs.
 CHE 5417 - Theoretical Chemistry Credits, 3 sem. hrs.
-CHE 5411 - Advanced Inorganic Chemistry Credits, 3 sem. hrs.
-And take three (3) semester hours of:
+CHE 5411 - Advanced Inorganic Chemistry Credits, 3 sem. hrs And take three (3) semester hours of: